mounaiban/studycapt/README.md

 Run `./sample_blots.py --help` for a list of options.

 ### [scoa.py](scoa.py) (SCoA Toolkit)
-A Python module containing a SCoA decompressor among other utilities for decompressing SCoA images or print data.
+A Python module containing a SCoA decompressor and other utilities for decompressing SCoA images or print data.
 The decompressor should work, but has not yet been thoroughly validated.